ffbinaries/ffbinaries-node/readme.md

 `ffbinaries` library exports the following methods:

-* `downloadFiles(platform, output, callback)` downloads and extracts the requested binaries.
+* `downloadFiles(platform, opts, callback)` downloads and extracts the requested binaries.

-   * The `output` parameter is an object that can contain following optional parameters=
+   The `opts` parameter is an object that can contain these optional parameters:
-      * `destination`: holds the path where ffbinaries will write the downloaded binaries to.
+      * `destination`: the path where the binaries will be downloaded to.
 If not provided it will default to `.`.
       * `components`: an array of string values that describes which [components](#included-components) to download.
 If not provided it will default to all components available for the platform.
-      * `version`: the version of the ffmpeg binaries/components
+      * `version`: version of ffmpeg to download
-      * `quiet`: logs no output
+      * `quiet`: suppress verbose logs

 * `getVersionData(version, callback)` fetches the full data set without downloading any binaries.